What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

-An eye exam at Blacksburg Eye Associates can reveal whether scleral lenses are appropriate for you.
+An eye exam at Blacksburg Eye Associates can examine your eyes and determine whether scleral lenses are appropriate for you.

 What is Corneal Dystrophy?